 About 50 million adults in the United States have arthritis, which is also the leading cause of disability.
-Early diagnosis and treatment for arthritis may preservie joint health and prevent disability.
-Ankur Patel, DO, RPH, and the team at Southern Pain and Spine in Gainesville, Georgia, take a comprehensive and conservative approach to managing arthritis pain.
+Early diagnosis and treatment for arthritis may preserve joint health.
+Ankur Patel, DO, RPH, and the team at Southern Pain and Spine in Gainesville, Jasper, Fayetteville, and Athens, Georgia, take a comprehensive approach to manage arthritis pain.
 They focus on restoring function through rehabilitation.
-Find out more about arthritis treatment at the pain management practice by calling the office or requesting an appointment online today.
+Find out more about arthritis treatment at the pain management practice by calling the office nearest you or requesting an appointment online today.

 Arthritis is a common condition that affects the health and function of your joints.
 It’s a medical term that describes joint inflammation, pain, and stiffness.